AgPipeline/AgPipeline.github.io/transformers/environment.md

 ### Transformer class
 As mentioned above, this class resides in a file named `transformer_class.py` and is referenced by the Entry Point and Algorithm code of a Transformer.
-The [Entry Point]() provides the execution framework of a transformer while the [Algorithm]() does the work.
+The [Entry Point]() provides the execution framework of a transformer while the [Algorithm](https://agpipeline.github.io/transformers/algorithm) does the work.
-Both of these rely on the Transformer class to provide an well defined runtime context.
+Both of these rely on the Transformer class to provide a suitable and well defined runtime context.

-With the AgPipeline, the Entry Point implementation expects the Transformer class to provide a (mandatory) *get_transformer_params()* function that arranges function parameters for algorithms, and to provide some (implementation dependent) functions for defining command line parameters and downloading data.
+With the AgPipeline, the Entry Point implementation expects the Transformer class to provide a (mandatory) *get_transformer_params()* function that arranges function parameters for algorithms, and to provide some optional functions (optionality is implementation dependent) for defining command line parameters and downloading data.
 What this means is that the Transformer class needs to provide the data Algorithm code expects in the format expected.
 Additionally, since Algorithms receive an instance of the Transformer class as a parameter, they also expect any additional, necessary, functions to be implemented by the class.
 To simplify the development of Transformer classes, the AgPipeline defines a standard interface for all Algorithms; satisfying these interface requirements means that an implementation of a single Transformer class can be used by any of these Algorithms.

 ## AgPipeline Implementation
 The AgPipeline is descended from the [TERRA REF](https://github.com/terraref) project as described in the [Organization Info](https://github.com/AgPipeline/Organization-info) repository and elsewhere.
-As such, there are dependencies on [terrautils](https://github.com/terraref/terrautils) which is a [Python library](https://pypi.org/project/terrautils/) and the metadata provided by the [gantry](https://terraref.org/) system.

-**Note**: please refer the the [implementation of the Transformer class](https://github.com/AgPipeline/ua-gantry-transformer/blob/master/common-image/transformer_class.py) for an up-to-date description of what the class provides.
+**Note**: please refer the the [implementation of the Transformer class](https://github.com/AgPipeline/drone-pipeline-environment/blob/master/base-transformer-class/transformer_class.py) for an up-to-date information of what the class provides.

-To handle the majority of the Algorithm implementations used to process the gantry data, the following variables, properties, and functions are defined in the AgPipeline's implementation of the [Transformer class](https://github.com/AgPipeline/ua-gantry-transformer/blob/master/common-image/transformer_class.py) (please refer to the class' implementation as the authoritative source of available variables, properties, and functions).
+To handle the majority of the Algorithm implementations used to process the data, the following variables, properties, and functions are defined in the AgPipeline's implementation of the [Transformer class](https://github.com/AgPipeline/drone-pipeline-environment/blob/master/base-transformer-class/transformer_class.py) (please refer to the class' implementation as the authoritative source of available variables, properties, and functions).

 *variables*:<a name="transformer_env_variables" />
 - sensor: the name of the sensor associated with the request (sensor as defined by [TERRA REF project](https://github.com/terraref/terrautils/blob/112d7b6032a677ebcc52868c41bd607e9b0af845/terrautils/sensors.py#L58))